Stimulus hopes drive markets close to pre-Covid highs

 Swiss-Irish food group Aryzta was among the market’s best performers, finishing 13.5 per cent up on the day.
 Photograph: Nick Bradshaw

-European stocks hit a near three-week high on Tuesday, as US stimulus bets and encouraging data out of China and Germany galvanised growth-linked cyclical sectors like travel and leisure, banking and automakers.
+European stocks hit a near three-week high on Tuesday, as US stimulus bets and encouraging data out of China and Germany galvanised growth-linked cyclical sectors such as travel and leisure, banking and automobile manufacturers.

 Dublin